Hey, I hope you are having a great weekend!

-We use the chair as an example but this stretch is best done with the wall.
-She will lie down.
-Relax her arms and neck.
-The head is in good position and then she places her leg up against the wall or chair.
-We are looking for a light stretch in the hamstring area.
-We are going to have a 20-second hold, light stretch twice on each side.
+In the example above, we use a chair, but this stretch is best done with a wall.
+Lie down, relaxing your arms and neck with your head in a good position.
+Place your leg up against the wall or chair, looking for a light stretch in the hamstring area.
+Hold for 20-seconds twice on each side for a light stretch.

 #3 – Standing Back Arches

 Standing Back Arches